Spirit of Eden: Legacy

 Some music critics consider Spirit of Eden and its 1991 follow-up Laughing Stock influential to the post-rock genre, which developed in Britain and North America in the 1990s.
 In a review of Bark Psychosis' album Hex, where the term "post-rock" was coined, Simon Reynolds opined that Hex aspires to the "baroque grandeur" of Spirit of Eden.
 Andy Whitman of Paste magazine argued that Spirit of Eden represents the beginning of post-rock: "The telltale marks of the genre—textured guitars, glacial tempos, an emphasis on dynamics, electronica, ambience and minimalism—were all in place, and paved the way for bands like Sigur Rós, Mogwai, Godspeed You!
 Black Emperor, Low and latter-period Radiohead."
 In the Birmingham Post, Simon Harper held that "there can be little argument that Tortoise and their Chicago-based compatriots would hardly sound the same were it not for the staggering achievements of Hollis and Tim Friese-Greene".
-Numerous bands and artists, including Graham Coxon, Doves, Elbow and Bedhead, have praised Spirit of Eden or have cited it as an influence.
+Numerous bands and artists, including Graham Coxon, Doves, Elbow, Bedhead, and Do Make Say Think, have praised Spirit of Eden or have cited it as an influence.

 In 2008 Alan McGee wrote: "Spirit of Eden has not dated; it's remarkable how contemporary it sounds, anticipating post-rock, The Verve and Radiohead.
 It's the sound of an artist being given the keys to the kingdom and returning with art."

 Mark Lager, writing about the album on its 30th anniversary in September 2018 for PopMatters, similarly stated that Spirit of Eden "influenced and inspired the three most experimental and innovative albums of the 1990s: Lazer Guided Melodies (Spiritualized), A Storm in Heaven (The Verve), and Hex (Bark Psychosis).
 All three albums followed its patterns of dynamic intensity, free jazz improvisations, and spaces of silence."

 Spirit of Eden was voted number 419 in the 2000 edition of Colin Larkin's All Time Top 1000 Albums.
 In 2006, Q placed Spirit of Eden at number 31 in its list of the "40 Best Albums of the '80s" and in 2013, NME ranked the record at number 95 in its list of the "500 Greatest Albums of All Time".